eng-mohamed-ibrahem/better_one/README.md

 ## Next steps

-* Handle app while no internet connection
 * Apply Feedback submit
-* Apply Search functionality i have done above to search for tasks by status, date, title, or description
+* Apply Search functionality to search for tasks by status, date, title, or description
-* Login using Firebase:
-  * Login with Google account
-  * Save user data in Cloud Firestore
+* Apply Upload functionality to upload tasks to Supabase Cloud
+* Send notifications to *other users* when tasks are completed.

 ## Dependencies